 Adjustable Fixed Knife Adjustment

-After replacing the adjustable fixed knife (or movable knife) per the instructions earlier in this chapter it will need to be properly adjusted.
+After replacing the adjustable fixed knife or under thread presser per instructions earlier in this chapter it is necessary to properly adjust the adjustable fixed knife.
 Refer to following steps in performing this adjustment.

 Ink Wipeoff Test